-2. Knowing your resident/ client
+Part 2.
+Knowing your resident

-Think about how long you have worked in the care setting and how many people you have looked after - did you know when something was wrong with a client/resident?
+Think about how long you have worked in the care setting and how many people you have looked after? - How well do you know your residents?
+Have you ever recognised when something was wrong with a client/resident?
 This is often called intuition or 'gut instinct'.